-5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Kathryn Vernon We have deputy designated safeguarding leads, Vikki Harland, Anna Boekweit-Hughes to ensure there is appropriate cover for this role at all times.
+The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mrs M Hollis.
+We have a deputy designated safeguarding lead (s), Mrs A Boekweit-Hughes to ensure there is appropriate cover for this role at all times.
 The responsibilities of all Designated Safeguarding Lead are described in Appendix A.